astroumd/lmtoy/docs/source/index.rst

 This document described the current toy box of LMT tools that you might want to use to reduce LMT data.
 It will cover most Spectral Line instruments.

+The source code is available via https://github.com/astroumd/lmtoy which describes how to assemble the toolbox with the help of a number of codes.

 LMTSLR
 ======